solita/sv-security-scans-02/2023-02-08-there-is-no-cloud.md

-# There Is No Cloud It’s Just Someone Else's Computer
+# There Is No Cloud, It’s Just Someone Else's Computer

 This well-known adage unfortunately isn't a joke, and you should clearly understand who actually owns (has access to all)